-The Midrex® process produces metallurgical residues in the form of dust, sludge and fines.
-As these have a high iron content, the aim of this study is to recycle the residues and use them as an educt in the Midrex® process, thus closing the material cycle and increasing raw material efficiency.
-Briquetting of these materials with binder is one possibility to prepare them for the use as an educt in the Midrex® process.
-Experiments were carried out to test the suitability of the organic binders starch and cellulose for briquetting.
-Furthermore, tests with the inorganic bentonite were included for comparison.
+The Midrex process produces metallurgical residues in the form of dust, sludge, and fines.
+As these have high iron content, herein, the aim is to recycle the residues and use them as an educt in the Midrex process, thus closing the material cycle and increasing raw material efficiency.
+Briquetting of these materials with binder is one possibility to prepare them for the use as an educt in the Midrex process.
+Experiments are conducted to test the suitability of the organic binders starch and cellulose for briquetting.
+Furthermore, tests with the inorganic bentonite are included for comparison.
 Briquettes are generally characterized by high strength.
-However, compared to iron oxide pellets, they have a low porosity and thus a higher apparent density and consequently a worse reducibility.
+However, compared with iron oxide pellets, they have a low porosity and thus a higher apparent density, and consequently, a worse reducibility.
 The use of organic binders should improve the reducibility.
 The iron oxides are in close contact with the C-carrier of the organic binder so that a solid-solid phase direct reduction can take place.
-Furthermore, the solid carbon reacts to CO and thus increases the presence of reducing gas in the enlarged pores of the briquettes.
-And should therefore increase the degree of reduction.
+Furthermore, the solid carbon reacts to CO, and thus, increases the presence of reducing gas in the enlarged pores of the briquettes, and should therefore increase the degree of reduction.